ai-dialogue-facilitator/how-can-ai-help-business/README.md

 # How can AI/Language Models help business?
 [jump to conclusions](https://github.com/ai-dialogue-facilitator/how-can-ai-help-business/blob/main/README.md#dialogue-facilitators-summary-and-comments)<br><br>
 <b>Alex:</b> Tell me how in particular Language Models can help a business to succeed.
-What can they do for a business, for its management, for its financial optimization, planning etc. etc.?<br>
+What can they do for a business, for its management, for its financial optimization, planning etc. etc.?
 <table width="100%">
 	<tr>
 		<th style="text-align: right; width:25%">ChatGPT</th>